The Reality War: Plot

 As Earth collapses out of reality, the Doctor is rescued by Anita Benn, whom he befriended while spending a year with.
 (Note: As seen in "Joy to the World") She brings him to the Time Hotel.
 He learns the Rani put Earth into a time loop by using a wish from Conrad Clark and Desiderium, an infant god with the power to transform wishes into reality.
 The Doctor and Anita use the Time Hotel's doors to restore the memories of his companion, Belinda Chandra, and everyone at UNIT, while Ruby Sunday and other UNIT agents have their memories restored via chip implants.

 The Rani and Mrs. Flood confront the Doctor, revealing their plan to bring Omega into the universe and use him as a gene bank to create a new race of Time Lords under their rule.
 The Doctor has Belinda take Poppy, their daughter created in this altered reality, into a special chamber to prevent Poppy being erased once reality is restored to normal.
 He infiltrates the Rani's palace as Omega - now a massive, skeletal monstrosity - is brought into existence.
 Omega states he intends to consume all and eats the Rani.
 Mrs. Flood flees as the Doctor forces Omega back into his prison using the Vindicator.
 Ruby breaches the palace to steal Desiderium.
 Ruby wishes for Conrad to be happy in a new life and for his wish to be undone.
 The Doctor rejoins her in the TARDIS and makes a wish for Desiderium to no longer grant wishes.

 Reality is restored back to normal, though with minor differences.
 The now human Desiderium is given to Ruby's family, and Anita departs for the Time Hotel, revealing to the Doctor that "the Boss" extends greetings to him.
 The Doctor and Belinda prepare to depart with Poppy, only for Poppy to be erased with only Ruby remembering her.
 Ruby persuades the Doctor that Poppy's erasure is a mistake, reminding him of how he saved her as a baby as well.
 (Note: As seen in "The Church on Ruby Road") In an effort to restore Poppy, the Doctor departs in the TARDIS where, briefly assisted by his thirteenth incarnation, he initiates a regeneration so that the energy of it can be used in conjunction with the time vortex to slightly shift the timeline.
 The shift results in a timeline where Poppy exists as Belinda's daughter, but not his.
-After bidding farewell, he departs to undergoes his next regeneration in the presence of the star of Joy, appearing to take on a new incarnation resembling former companion Rose Tyler.
+After bidding farewell, he departs to begin his next regeneration in the presence of the star of Joy, appearing to take on a new incarnation resembling former companion Rose Tyler.